Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/2_architecture/data_flow_diagram.md

 5. Result delivered to user

 ### 2. File Management Flow
-1. Services generate content
+1. Services generate content for each scene
-2. Files stored in local filesystem
+2. Files stored in S3 and link stored in database with url and storage key
 3. Metadata stored in database
-4. Paths tracked in job records
+4. Sequence tracked in job records
 5. Cleanup handled by Job Service

 ## Implementation Status